 - 1. When all works are completed, you must make an appointment with an Environmental Health Officer for a final inspection. - 2.
 This inspection should be arranged at least one (1) week prior to the proposed opening date. - 3.
-Following the final inspection an Application to Register a Food Premises form must be completed and submitted with the prescribed fees. - 4.
+Following a satisfactory final inspection an invoice for registration fees will be generated and, once paid, a registration certificate will be provided. - 4.
 When the registration has been granted, the business can commence operation.

-NOTE: For Class 1 & 2 food premises, registration will be conditional on the business having a suitable Food Safety Program and a qualified Food Safety Supervisor; registration may be suspended or revoked if conditions are not met.
+NOTE: For Class 1 & 2 food premises, registration will be conditional on the business nominating a suitably qualified Food Safety Supervisor; registration may be suspended or revoked if conditions are not met.